leanprover-community/blog/posts/2021-the-bottom-line.md

 Four of the five most active months happened in 2021;
 December, October, and September were mathlib's first, second, and third most active months, respectively.

-Yury Kurdryashov was the year's most prolific contributor, with 662 commits, surpassing his previous year's record of 624.
+Yury Kudryashov was the year's most prolific contributor, with 662 commits, surpassing his previous year's record of 624.
 Yaël Dillies deserves a special shoutout: in his first year of contributing, he became the year's fourth most prolific contributor, with 301 commits.